crosso-au/HASS.pH-W218/README.md

 ## Credits and license

+Created by Ryan Crossingham @ CrossboxLabs
-Created by you.
-Not affiliated with Tuya or Home Assistant.
+Not affiliated with Analytical Intruments, Tuya or Home Assistant.

 License: GPL-3.0 license